Seneca-BSA/bsa/docs/ses250/lab4.md

 ### Part 1: Current and Voltage Measurement

 For this lab, below is the circuit that you'll be working with.
-However, do NOT assemble the circuit as shown on your breadboard as **current measurement needs to be in <u>series</u>** with the branch.
+However, do NOT assemble the circuit as shown onto your breadboard.
+You'll need to add voltmeter and ammeter into the circuit.
+Remember, **current measurement needs to be in <u>series</u>** with the branch.

 ![Figure 4.5](lab4-circuit.png)